Alex Petrovic: Boston Bruins

 In the 2019 offseason, as an unrestricted free agent, Petrovic signed a professional tryout contract with the Boston Bruins.
 After a successful camp with the Bruins, on September 26, 2019, Petrovic was signed to a one-year, two-way contract by the Bruins and assigned to AHL affiliate, the Providence Bruins.
 Petrovic spent the duration of his contract in the AHL, posting 2 goals and 20 points in 54 regular season games, before the season was cancelled due to the COVID-19 pandemic.

 Calgary Flames

-As a free agent from the Bruins, Petrovic was signed to a one-year, two-way contract with the Calgary Flames on October 9, 2020.
+A free agent from the Bruins, Petrovic signed a one-year, two-way contract with the Calgary Flames on October 9, 2020.
 He began the pandemic delayed and shortened 2020–21 season, with the Flames AHL affiliate, the Stockton Heat, producing 12 points in just 17 games.
 He was later recalled to the Flames taxi squad, but did not appear with the club.

 Dallas Stars

-As a free agent from the Flames, Petrovic was signed to a one-year, two-way contract with the Dallas Stars on July 28, 2021.
+A free agent from the Flames, Petrovic signed a one-year, two-way contract with the Dallas Stars on July 28, 2021.

+On May 17, 2024, Petrovic made his playoff debut of the 2024 Stanley Cup Playoffs in Game 6 of the Western Conference semifinals vs the Colorado Avalanche, recording 16 minutes of ice time in relief of Nils Lundkvist.